 MINIMAL WASTE | GIVES BACK

 Bold.
 Confident.
 Unapologetic.
-Command power in the Glenelg.
-These rectangular frames with defined edges provide a slightly oversized look for those who like a statement.
+Command power in the GLENELG.
+These rectangular bio-acetate frames with defined edges provide a slightly oversized look for those who like a statement.

 Great for: Oval, long and round face shapes.